Landings - Seasonal Circle & Dance Retreats

 The Dances

-Burial of the Witches, as we meet the balance point of vernal equinox, and the harvest is in.
-As I have been ‘digging where I stand’, into my embodied life, into my ancestry, into the land where I live in the wilds of London and Norfolk these dances emerge from what I meet.
-And as this dance emerged, at the balance point, I met a strong sense that we still hold a tension and associated cultural realities of the witch trials.
-It is not so crazy, if we think what contemporary science tells us about what happens in our bodies when we watch a loved one hurt and or killed, and can do nothing about it, and how these holdings and freezes pass down genetically, neurologically and posturally.
-I wanted to acknowledge the burden of the trials in my body and in our culture, which still exist, and to mourn and bury those women who still remain with me, killed so violently, who were never ‘witches’.
+Burial of the Witches, we meet the balance point of vernal equinox, and the harvest is in.
+This is the time for deepening into ancestry, to the women who came before us, to the witches, the wounds we carry, and how theyh show up for us now.
+We still hold a tension around these losses, and around the associated cultural realities of the witch trials.
+These holdings and freezes pass down genetically, neurologically and posturally.This dance acknowledges the burden of the trials in our bodies and in our culture, which still exist, and offer a space to mourn and bury those women who still remain withus, killed so violently, who were never ‘witches’.
 So this dance mourns, buries, celebrates and sets free.
-It digs up some of my Irish roots too, in its sound.